 Recently, blogger Grace Victory filmed a documentary for BBC 3 investigating the dangerous side of the ever popular Clean Eating trend.
 As a nutrition student studying an accredited course at university, I knew this would be right up my street.
 And it highlighted many of the things I have been thinking.
 The documentary was clear and easy to understand and I would highly recommend anyone to watch it to start a discussion!

 As described by fellow blogger Hazel Wallace, clean eating is the new fashionable trend to follow and thought to be ‘the new black’.
 Considering the number of instagram #cleaneating and #fitspo accounts, I would have to say I agree.

 Clean eating is on the rise and a lifestyle many people strive to achieve.
 According to the documentary, healthy cook book sales have doubled in the past year showing a clear movement towards eating well.
 This is no bad thing.
 You hear the words kale, quinoa and chia seeds more often.
 Cow’s milk is replaced with almond milk and coconut water is preferred over tap.
 I think it’s great people are trying new foods and expanding their diets but for some people it’s not simply about introducing new foods.
 It’s about replacing and restricting the old ones.

 For me as some of the girls on the show mentioned, clean eating is about balance, not restriction.
-(And there are many bloggers who advocate this although they were not mentioned.)

 Why are we labelling foods as clean and dirty?